Azure/Industrial-IoT/docs/services/dependencies.md

 # Industrial IoT dependencies

-The Industrial IoT Microservices depend on many other services.
+The Industrial IoT Microservices depend on several other services and technology.
 This includes

-## OPC Vault
+## OPC UA Reference Stack

-OPC Vault Microservice is used to provision OPC modules with official OPC UA client certificates and manages trust between servers and modules for secure communication.
+All OPC UA components use the OPC Foundation's OPC UA reference stack as nuget packages and therefore licensing of their nuget packages apply.
+Visit https://opcfoundation.org/license/redistributables/1.3/ for the licensing terms.

 ## Azure IoT Hub and IoT Edge